What the Xbox One X discontinuation means for the next generation of Xbox

 At first glance, this may seem like an odd move.
 Xbox boss Phil Spencer just today reiterated that Microsoft isn’t trying to force players into the next generation:

-So if next-gen games are going to continue working on the Xbox One X, then why discontinue the console.
+So if next-gen games are going to continue working on the Xbox One X, then why discontinue the console?
 The answer here likely points to Microsoft’s less-powerful Xbox Lockhart that it’s going to debut in August, according to sources.
 That system will replace the One X as an option between the Xbox Series X and the Xbox One.

 Xbox Lockhart is going to make Xbox One X obsolete

-Microsoft hasn’t confirmed Lockhart, which may also get a name like Xbox Series S. But the reporting surrounding the mysterious other next-gen Xbox is that it’s meant as a 1080p alternative to Xbox Series X. It’ll have the same CPU and SSD, and it may come with a comparable memory solution.
+Microsoft hasn’t confirmed Lockhart, which may also get a name like Xbox Series S. But the reporting surrounding the mysterious other next-gen Xbox is that it’s meant as a 1080p alternative to Xbox Series X. It will have the same CPU and SSD, and it may come with a comparable memory solution.
 But Microsoft is scaling back on the GPU to play the same games at a lower resolution.

 Even with a slower GPU, Lockhart should easily match Xbox One X for quality.
 But the key to the Lockhart strategy is price, and that is why Xbox One X doesn’t make sense anymore.